-Depending on the third party logistics company you use, you may be charged for packing materials separately, while others include it as part of their fulfillment services.
+Depending on the logistics company you use, you may be charged for packing materials separately, while others include it as part of their fulfillment services.

-Some 3PLs allow you to ship products to customers in your own branded packaging, from a company like Packlane.
+Some 3PLs allow you to ship products to customers in your own branded packaging (see Packlane).
 If having a branded unboxing experience is important to you, opt for a provider that allows for custom packaging and inserts.

-Carriers such as UPS, USPS, FedEx, and DHL pick up orders from warehouses to ship to the customer.
+Carriers such as UPS, USPS, FedEx, and DHL pick up orders from warehouses to ship to the customer, ensuring efficient shipping rates for shippers.
 The carrier and shipping speed will vary from one order to the next, based on the available shipping options, what the customer paid for, 3PL partnerships and policies, etc.

 After the order ships, if you use a 3PL with integrated technology options, the tracking details will automatically be pushed back to your system and sent out to the customer.